Mook: Oh crap! Uh... three!

 - Will Smith's character in Wild Wild West uses the Dramatic Gun Cock to force an impostor to reveal himself.
 The scene is played for laughs.
 To be fair, it's a dude impersonating the president who has failed to answer several direct questions about who he is.

-- The new Battlestar Galactica likes this one, particularly the episode "Taking a Break From All Your Worries," including a particularly memorable scene involving the ever-present threat of airlocking.
+- Battlestar Galactica (2003) likes this one, particularly the episode "Taking a Break From All Your Worries," including a particularly memorable scene involving the ever-present threat of airlocks.

 - Made even more memorable because President Roslin comes in and berates Starbuck that the Cylon she is interrogating is still a person, she speaks kindly to him and offers the forgiveness and friendship of humanity... and puts him out the airlock once his threat is exposed as false.
 "One does not keep defective machines".

 - During an episode of It's Always Sunny in Philadelphia, Frank waterboards Dee in a urinal.
 His own daughter.
 And it's played for laughs.